drorhunvural/DeepLigType/README.md

   <h1>DeepLigType: Predicting Ligand Types of Protein-Ligand Binding Sites Using a Deep Learning Model</h1>
 </div>

-The paper "DeepLigType: Predicting Ligand Types of Protein-Ligand Binding Sites Using a Deep Learning Model" is currently under review.
-More details will be provided shortly.
-Stay tuned!
+The paper "DeepLigType: Predicting Ligand Types of Protein-Ligand Binding Sites Using a Deep Learning Model"

 **_Citation_**